nicc777/docker-hub-sample-api-service/README.md

 # About

+This is the source repo for the Docker Hub [api-version-2](https://hub.docker.com/r/nicc777/sample-api-service) repo.

 This is a bare bones demonstration project for Docker and/or Kubernetes.

 It is a REST API that exposes everything needed to play within Docker or Kubernetes